qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 roundness
 .........

 Calculates how close a polygon shape is to a circle.
-The function returns 1 when the polygon shape is a perfect circle and 0 when it is completely flat.
+The function Returns TRUE when the polygon shape is a perfect circle and 0 when it is completely flat.

 .. list-table::
    :widths: 15 85